Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/05-LAB_SC_100_Lab1_Ex1_Sentinel.md

  - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="80e42d63-07d4-44b8-bce9-022ddf79ca4d" />

+   >**Success!** You successfully created a dashboard with custom views for incidents and the associated alerts.

 ### Review
 In this lab, you have completed the following: